Updated July 2018

 After a few hours go by… and the painkillers are wearing off… you’re gonna be like – oww!
 What is this contraction-like sensation?

 You thought you were done – ahahahaha!
 Those are called afterpains and they are no joke (for me, at least — some people don’t even notice them).
 Essentially, it is your uterus contracting down (which is good), but it hurts (which is bad).
-They are usually triggered by nursing.
+They are usually triggered by nursing, and they tend to be stronger with your second baby than your first.
 They should be gone by the 3rd day, but in the meantime you will need to manage the pain.
+(A heating pad can be your best friend during this time.)

 After they remove your IV and you start to sober up a bit, the nurses will offer you vicodin (every 4 hours) and ibuprofin (every 6 hours) to treat your pain.
 Take them up on this generous offer.
 Sometimes they forget so you have to remind them.
 You may also have some tenderness and pain in your hand from the IV, but it’s NBD.
 At this point, they will remove your catheter (if you had an epi) as well.
 Now you’re cordless, baby!